clean-css/clean-css/README.md

 * moves `mediaMerging`, `restructuring`, `semanticMerging`, and `shorthandCompacting` to level 2 optimizations options, see examples below;
 * level 1 optimizations are the new default, up to 3.x it was level 2;
 * `--keep-line-breaks` / `keepBreaks` option is replaced with `--format keep-breaks` / `{ format: 'keep-breaks' }` to ease transition.
+* `sourceMap` option is API has to be a boolean from now on.
+If you want to specify an input source map pass it a 2nd argument to `minify` method or via a hash instead;

 Please note this list is not final.
 You are more than welcome to comment these changes in [4.0 release discussion](https://github.com/jakubpawlowicz/clean-css/issues/842) thread.